Taxes on Selling Your House? Here’s a Plain-English Breakdown

 Before we get into the nitty-gritty, know that in most cases, when you sell your home, you won’t even need to report the sale to the IRS.
 That’s because there’s a good chance the profit from your home sale is tax-free.

-According to the Section 121 exclusion from the IRS, you won’t need to pay taxes on up to $250,000 of your net profit, or up to $500,000 if filing jointly, if you meet 3 basic requirements:
+According to the Section 121 exclusion from the IRS, you won’t need to pay taxes on up to $250,000 of your net profit, or up to $500,000 if filing jointly, if you meet three basic requirements:

-- You owned the house
+- You owned the house.

-- You waited at least 2 full years before using the $250,000/$500,000 tax benefit on another primary house
+- You waited at least two full years before using the $250,000 or $500,000 tax benefit on another primary house.

-You’ll need to report the sale of your primary home on Form 8949 if you’re a single filer with a home-sale gain of more than $250,000 or a married couple filing jointly with a home-sale gain of more than $500,0000.
-You’ll also have to report it if you choose not to exclude your gain (for example, if you intend to sell another primary residence with an even larger gain in the near future) or if you received Form 1099-S.
+You’ll need to report the sale of your primary home on Form 8949 if you’re a single filer with a home sale gain of more than $250,000 or a married couple filing jointly with a home sale gain of more than $500,0000.

 The tax brackets for short-term capital gains range from 10%–37%, while tax brackets for long-term capital gains range from 0%–20%.
-Find your specific capital gains tax rate.

-When it comes to taxes, Tann reveals the most common question he hears among savvy sellers—before, during, and sometimes even after selling (gasp!)—is: “Am I responsible for paying taxes on the sale of my home?”
+When it comes to taxes, Tann reveals the most common question he hears among savvy sellers—before, during, and sometimes even after selling is: “Am I responsible for paying taxes on the sale of my home?”

 “I like to address it upfront with them, if they may potentially be responsible for capital gains tax, and if they need to speak with their Certified Public Accountant (CPA) about what that looks like for them.
 I’d hate to have that question after closing, and then they find out they’re responsible for 20% in capital gains,” he says.